 - Wrongs or harms result in obligations (accountability vs. punishment).

-- Promotes engagement and participation to put things right:
+- Promotes engagement and participation in putting things right:

 - Primarily about forgiveness and reconciliation

 - Primarily designed to reduce recidivism or repeat offenses

 - Primarily intended for comparatively minor offenses or first-time offenders

 - New, nor was it developed in North America (native people of North America and New Zealand)

 - The panacea or necessarily a replacement for the legal system

 “Only when we allow such questions to frame our quest for justice will victims attain the place they deserve.” ~Howard Zehr